Ashtreighlia/aventiure/base/00_rules.md

 ## spells and rituals

 As in the previous chapters, spells also have skill levels.
 Each player knows a number of spells based on their class and race.
 They can cast all of these as level 1 spells.
-Every player has a certain amount of spell slots according to their picked class and race.
-Casting a spell uses up one spell slot, if you are out of spell slots you cannot cast any more spells.
-Spell slots can be refreshed by taking a rest.
+Every player has a certain amount of mana points according to their picked class and race.
+Casting a spell uses up one mana point, if you are out of mana points you cannot cast any more spells.
+Mana points can be refreshed by taking a rest or a mana potion.

 There are three different types of spells - attack, support and utility.
 Utility and support spells are cast against the worst d10 and d10.0 (for 1-100) roll of the GM with the same amount of dice as the player has skill levels.
 Attack spells, on the other hand, are always rolled against the defence level of the attacked, the highest single roll counts.
 In the event of a tie, the attacked wins.
 The damage is determined by the wand used and the properties of the spell.